SlapBot/slapbot.github.io/documentation/developer/index.md

                 [..],
                 ["FacebookModule@GetNotifications",["facebook", "notifications"]],
                 ["ZomatoModule@handle",["feeling", "hungry"]],
-                ["TestModule@AskFavoriteFood",["ask", "favorite", "food"]], // As you can see class and method name both are written in CamelCase.
+                ["TestModule@AskFavoriteFood",["ask", "favorite", "food"]] // As you can see class and method name both are written in CamelCase.
             ]

-    So basically it's
+    So basically it's : (Make sure your modules.json is completely legit, no extra commas or anything.)

             ["ClassName@FunctionName", ["keywords", "trigger", "module"]]

-- One more thing, there are certain keywords which are reserved as stop words, and are removed from the speech inputted by the user, so any of those keywords mentioned in the above list will not be considered so avoid them in order to make sure that efficiency of the algorithm stays good, here's the entire list of those reserved stop words:
+- One more thing, there are certain keywords which are reserved as `stop words`, and are removed from the speech inputted by the user, so any of those keywords mentioned in the above list will not be considered so avoid them in order to make sure that efficiency of the algorithm stays good, here's the entire list of those reserved stop words:

             {
                 "what", "where", "which", "how", "when", "who",